 making torta caprese

 Making the torta caprese doesn’t take long, but it does require a bit more than just measuring and mixing.
 The first and most important step is to choose your chocolate.
-I like 70% dark chocolate for this recipe but something a little sweeter or even a bit darker would work as well.
+I like 60-70% dark chocolate for this recipe but something a little sweeter or even a bit darker would work as well.
 Just make sure to use a higher quality chocolate since it is the main ingredient in the cake.
-The next step is to finely chop and melt the chocolate, either in the microwave or on the stovetop, and then stir in the butter and mix in the almond flour, sugar and salt.
-One tip: make sure your butter is at room temperature so that it melts into the chocolate smoothly.
+The next step is to finely chop the chocolate and melt it along with the butter.
+Then just stir together with almond meal and salt!

 And we’re already to the last step — adding the eggs!
-You can add the egg yolks right to the chocolatey mixture, but the egg whites need to first be whipped with an electric mixer until soft peaks form.
-You’ve reached the right consistency when you see trails in the mixture, but the peaks still melt back down into themselves.
-When you’ve got the perfect consistency, carefully fold the egg whites into the chocolate mixture.
+You can add the egg yolks right to the chocolatey mixture, but the egg whites need to first be whipped along with the sugar until stiff peaks form.
+Then you’ll carefully fold the egg whites into the chocolate mixture.
 Slow and steady is the name of the game here.
 You don’t want to deflate the egg whites, but you do need to make sure that they’re fully incorporated.
 Just use a spatula to repeatedly scoop up the batter from the bottom of the bowl and fold it over the top.
 Repeat this motion until everything is mixed together!

-Next pour the batter into a very well greased cake pan and bake for 35 minutes.
+Next pour the batter into a very well greased round cake tin and bake for 35-40 minutes.
 You’ll know the cake is ready when it’s dry on the top.
 To make sure the inside is cooked, you can also insert a toothpick — as long as it comes out mostly clean, the cake should be ready to go!
 A few dry crumbs attached to the toothpick is perfectly okay.

 a sprinkling of powdered sugar